OsmanKAYI/full-stack-roadmap/dart/README.md

 To get started with Dart, you can follow these steps:

 - Download and install the Dart SDK from [dart.dev/get-dart](https://dart.dev/get-dart).
 - Set up your editor or IDE.
-Dart has plugins for popular editors like VS Code, IntelliJ IDEA, and Android Studio.
+Dart has plugins for popular editors like VSCode, IntelliJ IDEA, and Android Studio.
 - Create a new Dart project using the `dart create` command.
 - Write your Dart code, and run it using the `dart run` command.